vengi-voxel/vengi/docs/LUAScript.md

 > **voxconvert**
 >
 > ```
-> ./vengi-voxconvert --script "<script> help" --input in.qb --output out.qb
+> ./vengi-voxconvert --script "<script> help" --scriptcolor 1 --input in.qb --output out.qb
 > ```
+>
+> `--scriptcolor` defines the color palette index that is given to the script as parameter.

 ---